 Smart fitness mirrors might seem fairly interchangeable at first glance, but there are several distinguishing characteristics that can make one mirror stand out above the rest.

 Not sure which mirror is right for you?
-Here's a look at some of the pros and cons to consider with each smart fitness mirror on our list:
+These pros and cons can help you decide:

 Tempo - Comes with all necessary weights and accessories for workouts, including barbells, weights and dumbbells.
 You can access live and on-demand classes, track workouts and customize workouts.
 However, you don't do partner workouts or one-on-one personal training.
 Also, the required eight feet of workout space could be a dealbreaker for cramped living areas.